-- An unconditional obligation to pay a sum certain; - Creditor's rights of the holder (a creditor must be senior to shareholders in the case of dissolution; a creditor typically has the right to trigger an event of default or acceleration of the instrument); - A reasonable expectation that the issuer intended to, and would be able to, pay the instrument (such information may include cash flow projections, financial statements, business forecasts, asset appraisals, debt-to-equity and other financial ratios, etc.; reports or analyses that are protected or privileged are not taken into account if the protection or privilege is asserted); and - Actions supporting a debtor-creditor relationship (e.g., timely payment and reasonable exercise of the diligence and judgment of a creditor in the event of a default).
+- Creditor's rights of the holder (a creditor must be senior to shareholders in the case of dissolution; a creditor typically has the right to declare an event of default and trigger acceleration of the instrument); - A reasonable expectation that the issuer intended to, and would be able to, pay the instrument (such information may include cash flow projections, financial statements, business forecasts, asset appraisals, debtto-equity and other financial ratios, etc.; reports or analyses that are protected or privileged are not taken into account if the protection or privilege is asserted); and - Actions supporting a debtor-creditor relationship (e.g., timely payment and reasonable exercise of the diligence and judgment of a creditor in the event of a default).

-These requirements likely will require related parties to be more formal in documenting intercompany debt than has been common practice in the past.
+These requirements apply to corporations that are publicly traded or exceed certain size thresholds and likely will require related parties to be more formal in documenting intercompany debt than has been common practice in the past.